Privacy Policy

 5. Why We Collect Your Personal Information

-- To administer your account and deliver the services you have requested;
+- To administer your account and deliver the service you have requested;

-- To prevent fraud, protect against data loss, and ensure the security of our systems; and
+- To prevent fraud, protect against data loss, and maintain the security and integrity of our systems and our Website;

 6. When We May Disclose Your Information

-National Clearance Australia will only disclose your personal information in connection with the professional services we provide.
-We do not sell, rent, or trade your personal information to third parties for marketing purposes.
+National Clearance Australia will only disclose your personal information in connection with the service we provide to you.
+We do not sell, rent, or trade your personal information to any third party.

-There are circumstances where disclosure is necessary to deliver our services:
+There are circumstances where disclosure is necessary to deliver our service:

 - Criminal history screening: Personal information is provided to the Australian Criminal Intelligence Commission (ACIC) and relevant police agencies to conduct the Nationally Coordinated Criminal History Check;

-- Service providers: We may engage trusted third-party service providers (located within Australia) who assist in operating our platform and delivering our services.
-These providers are contractually bound to handle your information securely and only for the purposes specified;
+- Service providers: We engage third-party service providers who assist in operating our Website and delivering our service, including the website analytics and live chat providers named in Section 12.
+These providers are bound to handle your information securely and to use it only for the purposes we specify.
+Our service providers are not given access to your Police History Information.
+Some of these providers store information outside Australia — see the note below;

 - Legal obligations: In certain circumstances, we may be required by law to disclose your personal information to government authorities, regulators, or law enforcement agencies.